Submission Preparation Checklist

 - Acknowledgement, if any; and

 The second page should carry the full title of the manuscript and an abstract (of no more than 150 words for Field reports, brief reports and 250 words for original articles).
-The abstract should be structured and state the Introduction, Methods, Results and Conclusion.
+For original articles, the abstract should be structured and state the Introduction, Methods, Results and Conclusion.
+It may be unstructured in short communication and review articles.
 Below the abstract should provide 3 to 10 keywords in alphabetical order.
 Please refer to the MeSH index <http://www.ncbi.nlm.gov/mesh> for appropriate keywords which makes it easier to search an article.

 The introduction should be concise and include the summary of already existing scientific information about your research, what important researches have found and what are still lacking to clarify the hypothesis, and what exactly you wish to achieve by conducting this research.